 More good wall advice..and the bathroom.

 There’s a whole Modern shop too, which the above pattern is from.
-I did a poor job documenting it, but a great job buying from it.
+Although my job documenting the store with photos was poor, I did a great job buying from it!
 The shopping at MSQC is phenomenal.

 I hope you enjoyed seeing what it’s like visiting the Missouri Star Quilt Company.
 I highly recommend going there if you’re nearby or planning a trip with it as your destination.
-I am truly looking forward to going again.
+I’m truly looking forward to going again!